 Possible Reasons for Water Leaking from Furnace When Heat is On

 Whenever you come around your furnace only to find a pool of water floating around its base, you’ll have to get rid of it without delay.
-This can turn from bad to worse in a short period of time if the leaked water is left to sit on the floor for a long.
+It can turn from bad to worse in a short period if the leaked water is left to sit on the floor for a long time.

 It can even introduce cracks to your floor, damage your walls and even your ceiling.
 Below are a few reasons why your furnace might be leaking: